 Yard worked until 1958, when he retired; the firm was continued by three of his employees, Glen McQuaker, Donald Bartow, and Robert Gibson.
 McQuaker and Gibson had both been golf caddies for Yard.
 The firm is still active, and is currently run by Robert M Gibson, who took over from his father.

 One of Yard’s iconic designs was his anthropomorphic rabbits charms.
 First executed in the late 1920s, the firm’s rabbits were whimsical, charming pieces, in which detail was paramount.
-Below is a selection of four, showing the skill and creativity of Yard’s goldsmiths.
 The waiters appeared toward the end of the 1920s, a subtle protest to Prohibition.

 A superb example of Yard’s work is this piece, a bracelet featuring five superb natural-colour sapphires, and over 300 mixed cut diamonds.
 The stones are of the highest quality, and it would have taken a long time to assemble five matching sapphires of this grade.
 Typical of Yard, it uses both round brilliant and baguette cut diamonds.
 The use of two or more types of diamond in a piece is a signature of Yard’s, as he aimed for an overall harmonious feel to the piece, rather than it having a sharp brilliance.
 Each section of the bracelet moves gracefully, and it sits beautifully on the wrist.